CURRENT STUDENTS

 LEARN MORE @ https://studentsuccess.umd.edu/academic-advising

-all BSCI terps are responsible for knowing the university’s dates and deadlines for course registration.
+—all Biological Sciences students are responsible for knowing the University’s dates and deadlines for course registration.

-All students in the Biological Sciences major are matched with an Academic Advisor around mid-October or after Spring Break during their first (Fall or Spring) semester at the University.
+—Current students enrolled in the Biological Sciences Program are matched with an academic advisor around mid-October or after Spring Break during their first Fall or Spring semester at the University.

-Students may log in to TerpEngage—Maryland’s central advising platform—to review their Assigned Advisor under Success Team.
+Students may log in to TerpEngage—Maryland’s central advising portal—to review their assigned advisor under Success Team.

-If no advisor is listed under Success Team, then students may call the Undergraduate Program Office at 301-405-6892 OR email bscique@umd.edu for next steps.
+If no advisor is listed under Success Team by the times listed, then students may email the central office for Biological Sciences at bscique@umd.edu for next steps.

-BSCI Terps are matched with a Professional Staff Advisor while working on the major’s Basic Program (typically first-years and sophomores), and are later reassigned to a Faculty Advisor based on their declared major specialization and as they begin to register for upper-division courses.
+Students are matched with a staff advisor while working on the major’s basic program (typically first-years and sophomores), and are later reassigned to a faculty advisor based on their declared major specialization and as they begin to register for upper-level courses in the advanced program.

 Do I have to attend mandatory advising?

-All students who are still completing the major’s basic program, students with a GPA below 2.5, university athletes, and students in their first semester assigned to a Faculty Advisor must meet with their advisor before they can register for upcoming courses.
+—All students who are completing the major’s basic program, students with a GPA below 2.5, university athletes, and students in their first semester assigned to a faculty advisor must meet with their academic advisor for mandatory advising before they can register for upcoming courses.